anton-smirnov-robert/weaver/content/projects/table of content.md

 #### The need of a dialogue, and the interdisciplinarity question ==(sociology of science)==

 - Interdisciplinarity,bridging conceptual thinkers and practical modelers (commensurability)
+- Agree on what is science ?
+The fact that you plaay by the rules that you fix yourself.

 ## Chapter III : Towards an organicist theory in biology